Men’s Mental Health Matters

 How it works:

-- Capacity: Up to 50 people or 100 virtually.
+- Capacity: Unlimited virtual attendees or up to 100 attendees on-site at your office..
 Feel free to keep this male-only, or open the session up to women, so they can learn how to support their male colleagues, friends and family.

 - Requirements: The facilitator will need a screen for powerpoint slides.
 If delivering virtually, we’ll send you a Zoom link.

 - Length: 60 minutes.

 *(Sources: CIPD 2018 and Psychological Medicine, 2018).